Create a Managed Kubernetes cluster on a cloud server

 - NoSchedule — new pods will not be scheduled, and existing pods will continue to run;

-- PreferNoSchedule — new pods will be scheduled if there are no other available places in the cluster;
+- PreferNoSchedule — new pods will be scheduled if there are no other spaces available in the cluster;

 - NoExecute — running pods without tolerations will be evicted.